sniyaz/csci-110-su24/final_info.md

 ---
 layout: page
-title: Midterm Info
+title: Final Info
 description: >-
-    Student information for the Midterm Exam.
+    Student information for the Final Exam.
 ---

 # Final Exam Info

-The Midterm Exam will be held in-class on **Thursday August 1st** from **5:00 - 8:25PM**.
+The Final Exam will be held in-class on **Thursday August 1st** from **5:00 - 8:25PM**.
 You will have all of the normal lecture + lab time to work on the exam.

 ## Exam Policies